 This track can get very muddy and slippery after rain making it challenging to get through.
 During and after a storm the road may be impassable, even with a four-wheel-drive vehicle.
 As always, check road conditions before departing.
 Once over the magnificent Abano pass (don’t miss the wild flowers and keep an eye out for the cloud cover) the journey gets more exciting, depending on the previous winter that is.
 In the summer of 2008 the road cut through the previous winter’s snow approx 4 meters deep, and that was in July.
 In the summer of 2009 there was a period in late July when the rain fall made part of the road impassable for a while but this is not uncommon.
 The road will always dry out you might just be held up for a couple of days.
 In any case, driving 4WD is recommended due to uneven surface.

 Your wheels will be astounded at the wonderful views of the mountains spread out before you!
 They are terrible for drivers who are prone to vertigo.
 In many places the road is bordered by a drop of hundreds of meters (many hundreds of feet) unprotected by guardrails.
+Situated deeply in beautiful Caucasus mountains, it is well known as a "death road" because of many fatal accidents.
+It is connecting Kakheti region with Tusheti region.

 Pic: levani abulidze